 The project has five stages:

-- 1st: Conflict Landscapes – Explores how conflict types and risks vary over space
+- 1st: Conflict Landscapes – Explores how conflict types and risks vary over space;

-- 2nd Conflict Risks – Qualifies and quantifies the political topographies underlying conflict types, hotspots, and cold zones
+- 2nd Conflict Risks – Qualifies and quantifies the political topographies underlying conflict types, hotspots, and cold zones;

-- 3rd Conflict Triggers – Models which changes in local, regional and national variables give rise to different conflict types over time
+- 3rd Conflict Triggers – Models which changes in local, regional and national variables give rise to different conflict types over time;

-- 5th Conflict Prediction – Tests emergent behavior in real time using select case studies and findings from conflict dynamics package
+- 5th Conflict Prediction – Tests emergent behavior in real time using select case studies and findings from conflict dynamics package.

-This project tests whether different governance practices and policies within states create distinct types of violent reactions on the local, regional and national level.
+This project tests whether different governance practices and policies within states creates incentives for distinct types of violent reactions on the local, regional and national level.
 It employs the latest available disaggregated data methodologies for spatial and temporal dynamics.
 Further, it introduces spatial and scaled approaches, which are the most rigorous and well suited to a comprehensive conflict study, as risks, triggers and dynamics are spatially inscribed and hierarchical.

 The theoretical contribution of this work is an examination of how insurgency and opposition violence are spatial and political processes that are shaped by the political, economic and social geographies of states.
-The empirical contributions include an extension of the most comprehensive data on political events collected and publically available (ACLED) and a merging of these disaggregated data with information on local level political, economic, social and environmental conditions throughout Africa.
+The empirical contributions include an extension of the most comprehensive data on political events collected and publicly available (ACLED) and a merging of these disaggregated data with information on local level political, economic, social and environmental conditions throughout Africa.